 Summer, 1980.
-Boulder.
+Boulder, Colorado.
 Twilight.
 The Tuesday Night Poetry Reading.
 All of Naropa Institute has turned out.

-When an ash cloud is hovering over your city, and you can hardly take your eyes off it or the fellow seeker you're chatting up about it, it takes something truly exceptional to change the subject.
+When an ash cloud hovers over your city, and you can hardly take your eyes off it or the fellow seeker you're chatting up about it, it takes something truly exceptional to change the subject.
 Something like a black stretch limo swinging onto Mapleton, heading your way.
-Naropans catch a glimpse of it out of the corners of their eyes.
-They track it rolling from background to foreground.
+Naropans catch a glimpse of it out of the corners of their eyes, rolling from background to foreground.
 The peculiar craft slows to a halt, idling alongside an already tingling crowd.
 Who could it possibly be?

 An officious-looking liveryman exits the driver's door.
 He takes two showy strides toward the rear door, yanks the handle with a ceremonial flourish.
 A polished Oxford emerges, a calf's worth of pinstriped pants, then a hunky figure steps out onto the sidewalk, imperially surveying his domain.
 Gasps and sighs.

 Striking an imposing figure in an immaculately-cut business suit, the mustached thirtysomething is quickly surrounded by admirers.
 Less exalted disciples rush forward, hoping against hope for the briefest brush with his pure virgin wool vestments.
 They're outfitted in get-ups more humbly fashioned from all-natural materials—linen drawstring pants, leather sandals, Indian-style cotton tops.
 Nothing synthetic for this crowd—concern for the planet goes a long way toward improving one's tantric possibilities.